-Unlike sending your potential leads to your home page where they’ll encounter all manner of stuff which is likely to be irrelevant to them, a landing page focuses their attention by showing them only the product or service which caught their attention in the first place.
+Unlike sending your potential leads to your home page where they’ll encounter all manner of stuff that is likely to be irrelevant to them, a landing page focuses their attention by showing them only the product or service which caught their attention in the first place.

 A lot of people drag their heels when it comes to getting with the program on landing pages as they think that putting one together will be complicated or costly – I’m here to tell you that’s just not so.

-In the wonderful world of the 2020s, there are oodles of tools out there which allow you to build your own converting landing pages really quickly and easily.
+In the wonderful world of the 2020s, there are oodles of tools out there that allow you to build your own converting landing pages really quickly and easily.
 I make it my business to try as many of these tools as possible and, right now, I’m going to give you the lowdown on one of the good ‘uns – here’s an Unbounce review.

-What in the blue blazes is Unbounce?
+What in the blue blazes is Unbounce Landing Page Builder?

 I could tell you that Unbounce is a landing page builder – and it is – but, that would be doing it a disservice as it really is so much more than that.